Javier Milei: Job approval

+Javier Milei's approval rating has been volatile throughout his presidency, coinciding with scandals, the state of the economy, improvement and deterioration and elections.
+Milei's victory in the elections of 2023 were not due to widespread approval of his ideas or policies, but moreso as a form of protest against the establishment parties.

-In a Gallup poll on 10 December 2024, the approval ratings for Milei were still over 50%, with trust in the government having doubled since 2023.
+In a Gallup poll on 10 December 2024, the approval ratings for Milei were around 50%, with trust in the government having doubled since 2023.
 The perception of the economic situation and the standard of living has also improved, with 53% of Argentines believing that their standard of living is now better, reaching the same high as 2015.
 41% believe the economy of their city is also improving, reflecting a more optimistic view of Argentina.
-However, 69% of Argentines believe that it is a bad time to look for a job in this economy, while 35% do not have enough money for food, although these figures are a modest decrease from their two-decade high, in 2019.
+However, 69% of Argentines believe that it is a bad time to look for a job in this economy, while 35% do not have enough money for food, although these figures are a modest decrease from their two-decade high in 2019.
 59% of the richest 20%, but only 39% of the poorest 20% approve of Milei's governance, though the ratings are still higher across the socioeconomic board when compared to Milei's predecessor, Alberto Fernández.

 Through 2024 in to March 2025, Milei's approval rating declined from 49% to 47% with his disapproval numbers rising from 48% to 49%.
 His two predecessors, Alberto Fernández and Mauricio Macri saw a 50% to 28% and 72% to 45% drop during the same periods in office.
 The issues cited most commonly by respondents were the current IMF negotiations and the handling of the Bahia Blanca natural disaster.